CH6832/license-file-creator/README.md

 ## :newspaper: About the project

-A small commandline tool that allows the user to create a license file template.
-An example can be found in the `lics/` folder.
+Craft your license file with ease using our sleek command-line tool!
+Simply generate a customizable template in seconds.
+Check out our sample in the `lics/` folder for inspiration.

 ### Content overview